 Even inks of the same brand behave differently

-… I have heard being said.
+Having heard this question.
 I ask: in what situation?
 In the fountain pen or on paper?
 Using an old dip nib and holder provides a quick answer.
 If the ink line shows variations on various paper types, then it’s the paper.
 If the inks are from the same brand but different colours or types (permanent/ regular) I would agree, “they would behave differently” …they would need to differ because of their different composition.

 Nevertheless, any conscientious and reliable manufacturer would try to minimise such variations.
 If they happen within the same colour of ink, then I would suggest, the ink manufacturer does a shoddy job.
 Finally, I would like you to consider that it is also a matter of degree when assessing something to be the same and what is different.
 I ask: Is it measurable?